apace7/local_volume_database/docs/source/usage.rst

 Database Content
 ----------------

+The database is structured as a collection of YAML files, where the properties of each system are located in an individual YAML file.
-The database is structured as an individual yaml file for each system and combined catalogs for the database, available as csv and fits files on the release page.
+The YAML files are combined into catalogs that are available as csv and fits files on the release page.
-The yaml files are located in `data_input/ <https://github.com/apace7/local_volume_database/tree/main/data_input>`_ and the combined csv tables are located in `data/ <https://github.com/apace7/local_volume_database/tree/main/data>`_ or on the `release page <https://github.com/apace7/local_volume_database/releases>`_.
-Fits files are located in the release pages.
+The YAML files are located in `data_input/ <https://github.com/apace7/local_volume_database/tree/main/data_input>`_ and the combined csv tables are located in `data/ <https://github.com/apace7/local_volume_database/tree/main/data>`_ or on the `release page <https://github.com/apace7/local_volume_database/releases>`_.
+Fits files are only located in the release pages.